MariaRicci/Final_Project_4/README.md

 It would advisable to focus on improving these items.

 Alternative forms of customer engagement like conferences, parties and pop stores are highly appreciated.
 For this reason, it would be recommendable to keep investing on this line.
+It would be advisable to invest in furthering the modeling process with more algorythms and parameters manipulation.